nerva-project/nerva-docs/docs/guides/mining.md

 * Make sure Domain, Private and Public are all selected in Profile
 * Give the rule a name such as: Allow Port 17565

+#### Running multiple nodes on the same network
+If you have multiple Nerva nodes on the same network or are using the same external IP address you might run into some issues with synchronization.
+Here are some things you can try to resolve them

+##### Use --add-priority-node option when starting nervad
+Have one main node that connects to Nerva network in a regular way and when starting other nodes on the same network pass the IP of your main node as a parameter:

+`nervad --add-priority-node 192.168.0.x ...`

+##### Use --add-exclusive-node option when starting nervad
+Have one node be primary node that connects to Nerva network and other nodes use it as exclusive node:

+`nervad --add-exclusive-node 192.168.0.x ...`

+With exclusive node, you can't connect to other nodes so you'll use your main node as a relay.

 #### Software does not start
 There could be many reasons for NERVA software not starting.
 See below for some solutions